janaSunrise/flask-url-shortener/README.md

 ### Usage

-You can use the shortener API by it's API or Web UI too.
+You can use the shortener API by its API or Web UI too.

 Here's how to get started with running the App